Tool 3 - Building Trust: Making It Safe to Come Forward with a Disability

-Here's a few simple points about what to do and not to do to build trust around disability inclusiveness on your team.
+Here are a few simple points about what to do and not do to build trust around disability inclusiveness on your team:

-- Send the message.
-It's safe to come forward with a disability on your work team.
+- Do send the message.
+Make it clear that it's safe to come forward with a disability on your work team.
 Don’t avoid talking about disability.
 This sends the subtle message that workers with disabilities might not be supported.

-- Have zero tolerance for disability harassment.
+- Do have zero tolerance for disability harassment.
 Privately challenge disrespectful comments or generalizations.
 Don’t ignore demeaning comments about disabilities, such as jokes, condescending comments, or false generalizations.

-- Treat disability inclusiveness as good for the business.
+- Do treat disability inclusiveness as good for the business.
 Emphasize talents and skills of employees with disabilities.
-Don’t treat disability inclusiveness as charity or treat disability hires as "special favors."
+Don’t treat disability inclusiveness as charity or treat disability hires as special favors.